In 2001, a group of 17 developers met to find a common ground between many ways to make software. They conceived the Agile Manifesto.

 Agile is a radical change in a company's culture.
 In a lot of cases, companies adopt it very quickly with the result that Agile becomes a covering for obsolete management practices.
 The latter continue to cause damage, but now with an Agile label stamped on them.

-Thanks to my experience and independence, I understand Agile values and principles and can help you avoid bad uses of them.
+Thanks to my experience and independence, I understand Agile values and principles and can help you use them properly.
 You get better results, a motivated team, less headaches, less false expectations, less disappointments, more chances that your projects will see the light, and less useless code produced.